yyuu/capistrano-virtualenv/README.md

  * `:virtualenv_shared_path` - virtualenv path under `:shared_path`.
  * `:virtualenv_shared_python` - python path under `:virtualenv_shared_path`
  * `:virtualenv_use_system` - controls whether virtualenv should be use system packages or not. false by default.

+## Examples

+### Upgrading base Python version

+To upgrade base Python version of virtualenv, you must once remove existing shared virtualenv.
+Since the shared virtualenv is not referenced from release virtualenv after the creation, you can safely remove the shared virtualenv before and after the deployments.

+    $ cap virtualenv:destroy_shared # remove existing shared virtualenv
+    $ cap virtualenv:setup          # create virtualenv with new Python version
+    $ cap deploy

 ## Contributing

 1. Fork it